Cursor

 Amidst academic pressures, financial constraints and the rise in cost of living crisis, many students struggle to maintain consistent, healthy eating habits.

-This shift often leads to reliance on fast food or skipping meals altogether, compromising both physical and mental well-being.
+This often leads to reliance on fast food or skipping meals altogether, compromising both physical and mental well-being.

 Down